Inland Glaucoma Center

 3. Oral Medications

-Carbonic Anhydrase Inhibitors (CAIs): These are the primary oral drugs used for glaucoma management.
-They decrease the production of aqueous humor by inhibiting the enzyme carbonic anhydrase in the ciliary body of the eye.
+Carbonic Anhydrase Inhibitors (CAIs) are the primary oral drugs employed for managing glaucoma, particularly in cases of open-angle glaucoma.
+They work by inhibiting the enzyme carbonic anhydrase in the ciliary body, which subsequently decreases the production of aqueous humor.

 Common oral CAIs include: